Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Detecting Anomalous Activity

 This test is designed to detect anomalous fuel loading in nuclear reactors partially loaded with MOX fuel.
 The enrichment process and production of weapons-grade plutonium are not the primary concern of this study.
 Instead, we are concerned with the diversion from a reactor of fresh MOX fuel with a plutonium content that would be considered weapons-grade.
 We model this diversion scenario using the method described in Sect.~\ref{sec:nmodel}.
 Diversion results in a discrepancy in neutrino count rate evolution from our expected counts, which our statistical test is capable of observing.
 We quantify this method's resolving power in Sect.~\ref{sec:discpower}.

 As a demonstration of how this statistical test functions, consider the following case.
 A reactor facility declares the enrichment, quantity, and positional distribution of fuel within a partially loaded MOX core.
-These declarations are simulated using a high-fidelity nuclear transport code, and the MPF for these declarations is found to be 0.25.
-With the reactor model used in this study, this means that 25\% of the total fuel in the reactor is MOX.
-In a more realistic reactor model, there are several different configurations of fuel distribution, enrichment, and quantity of MOX fuel that could lead to this.
-It's worth noting that an ill-intentioned rector operator may divert some of the MOX fuel, and redistribute the fuel within the reactor to produce the same MPF, but with less MOX fuel.
-However, this would still be detectable as to produce the same MPF, the MOX fuel would have to be burned up quicker, thus producing more energy from $^{241}$Pu and $^{238}$U, which would be detectable with our methodology.
+These declarations are simulated using a high-fidelity nuclear transport code, and the equivalent MPF for these declarations is found to be 0.25, meaning 25\% of the total reactor power comes from MOX-loaded fuel pins.
 The isotope-specific time-dependent fission fractions determined by the simulation are used in Eq.~(\ref{eqn:N_nu}), along with the HM spectral model and detector material and size, to determine the expected neutrino detection rate.
-With this rate, the expected value of $\xi_\text{declared}$ is determined for a total observation period of 540 days, approximately 18 months, or the typical operation time of a reactor between refueling.
-Meanwhile, suppose the reactor operator chooses to divert 12\% of the MOX fuel supplied to them to a nuclear weapons program, corresponding to about 120~kg of WGPu.
-This implies that their fuel would burn up more quickly in order to maintain the same power output.
-In an attempt to avoid detection, the MOX fuel is replaced with LEU fuel, to ensure the power output is consistent.
+With this rate, the expected value of $\xi_\text{declared}$ is determined for a total observation period of 540 days, the typical operation time of a reactor between refueling.
+Meanwhile, suppose the reactor operator chooses to divert 12\% of the MOX fuel to a nuclear weapons program, corresponding to about 120~kg of WGPu.
+In an attempt to preserve cycle lengths, the MOX fuel is replaced with LEU fuel.
 With this new fuel configuration, the MOX power fraction has changed to an MPF of 0.22.
-The reactor operates under these conditions for the duration of the measurement period. \Cref{fig:example} depicts the number of neutrinos measured each day during the observation period, as well as the number expected from the declared MPF of 0.25.
+The reactor operates under these conditions for the duration of the measurement period. \Cref{fig:example} depicts the a sample run of the number of neutrinos measured each day during the observation period compared to the declaration-based count rate expectation.

-For configurations with enough discrepancy between declared and implemented MPF, the difference between expected neutrino counts and observed neutrino counts is qualitatively inconsistent.
-However, in this case, where very little MOX fuel is diverted, depicted in Fig.~\ref{fig:example}, it is difficult to observe a significant difference by eye, necessitating this precise statistical test.